Gokyo Lake Trek

 Breakfast

-Arrive in Phakding, a picturesque settlement nestled along the Dudh Koshi River, where you will spend the night in a local teahouse.
+By afternoon, you’ll reach Phakding, a charming village nestled beside the turquoise waters of the Dudh Koshi River, where you’ll spend your first night in a cozy teahouse.

 Max. altitude